 Whilst the availability of on-call appliances continues to be below target, there are a number of initiatives underway to improve this further including a review of the current on-call recruitment process and an increased recruitment campaign for on-call firefighters and measures to improve on-call retention.

-The Service is further developing the productivity tool in liaison with station based staff to ensure that stations better understand the demands, risks and challenges at a local level.
+The Service has further developed the productivity tool in liaison with stationbased staff to ensure that stations better understand the demands, risks and challenges at a local level, moving forward this tool will be known as 'Watch Activity'.
 This will enable them to set in place interventions of each risk which will feed into a station action plan.

-A new initiative to train firefighters on some elements of fire safety work has been delivered and we are currently seeing crews deliver low level fire safety audits across the Service area.
-This will allow the fire safety team to focus their expertise on higher risk properties in Swindon.
+Crews continue to deliver low level fire safety audits across the Service area, allowing the fire safety team to focus their expertise on higher risk properties in Bournemouth, Christchurch and Poole.